-Was that a Spider, Bee, Fire Ant or Scorpion?
-Identifying Serious Bug Bites and Stings
+Spider, Bee, or Scorpion: Identifying Serious Bug Bites & Stings

 It’s happened to all of us.
 You feel a sudden pinch or sting, and you look down to find that you’ve become the latest victim of a hit-and-run bug bite.
 Since some bites can be serious, not knowing what attacked you is frightening.
 Here are tips for recognizing and handling four of the most common and worrisome bites or stings.